• Skip to main content

 • Cooking wine - also known as Shaoxing wine, to help remove the raw taste from pig

-• Sichuan peppercorn - highly recommend this ingredient in blanching process.
-No numbing feeling created, work a similar role of cooking wine.
+• Sichuan peppercorn – highly recommend this ingredient in the blanching process.
+No numbing feeling is created, works a similar role to cooking wine.
 But completely optional.

 • Rock sugar - recommend using yellow rock sugar since it creates a thick sauce texture and avoids overwhelming sweet flavor.

-• black vinegar - adding a very small amount of black vinegar can help the flavors combines better without applying only sour taste on the pork cubes.
+• black vinegar – adding a very small amount of black vinegar can help the flavors combines better without applying only a sour taste to the pork cubes.

 • light soy sauce - adding the umami flavor to this dish.

-Since we cook the sugar at the beginning to get the amber color, this is no dark soy sauce used here.
-Dark soy sauce is mainly used for adding a color to the dish, but in most cases, it is dark red color.
+Since we cook the sugar at the beginning to get the amber color, no dark soy sauce is used here.
+Dark soy sauce is used primarily for adding color to the dish, but in most cases, it is dark red color.

 red braised pork belly|chinasichuanfood.com